-Third, we present a suite of quantitative and qualitative methods to evaluate the emergent graphical conventions based on the carefully defined \textit{iconicity}, \textit{symbolicity}, and \textit{semanticity}.
-This is neccesary because a high communication rate does not imply good representations~\cite{bouchacourt2018agents}.
+Third, we present a suite of quantitative and qualitative methods to evaluate the emergent graphical conventions based on the above carefully defined \textit{iconicity}, \textit{symbolicity}, and \textit{semanticity}.
+This is necessary because a high communication rate does not imply good representations \citep{bouchacourt2018agents}.
 The graphical nature of the communication medium mandates us to repurpose representation learning metrics rather than adopt linguistic metrics in emergent symbolic communication.
 We evaluate the contribution of different environmental drivers, early decision, sender's update, and sequential communication, to the three properties of the emergent conventions.
-Critically, the empirical results assessed on our metrics well align with our prediction based on the findings of human graphical conventions~\cite{fay2010interactive,hawkins2019disentangling}, justifying our environment, model, and evaluation.
+Critically, the empirical results assessed on our metrics align well with our prediction based on the findings of human graphical conventions \citep{fay2010interactive,hawkins2019disentangling}, justifying our environment, model, and evaluation.
 One of these setups emerges conventions where the three properties are consistent with our expectation of a sign system.
 Particularly, we find two inspiring phenomena: (i) Evolved sketches from semantically similar classes are perceptually more similar to each other than those falling into different superclasses. (ii) To communicate concepts not included in their established conventions, evolved agents can return to more iconic communications as we humans do.
-We hope our work can invoke the investigation of emergent communication in the unexplored modality of sketches and facilitate the study of cognitive evolutionary theories of pictographic sign systems.
+We hope our work sheds light on emergent communication in the modality of sketches and facilitates the study of cognitive evolutionary theories of pictographic sign systems.